 Best Parks in Anchorage: Anchorage, AK Parks & Recreation Guide

 When people think of Anchorage, Alaska, their heads are filled with images of pristine natural landscapes and the sounds of music.
-While one could write an entire piece characterizing the cultural scene of Anchorage—which has more musicians than any other place in Alaska—here the focus will be on the trails, wildlife, and scenery that can be viewed in the six main parks throughout the city.
+While one could write an entire piece characterizing the cultural scene of this city—which has more musicians than any other place in Alaska—here the focus will be on the trails, wildlife, and scenery that can be viewed in these six main parks throughout Anchorage.

 Kincaid Park Amenities